BigWorldSetup/BigWorldSetup-Fixpack/readme.md

 Click [here](https://github.com/BigWorldProject/Big-World-Fixpack/archive/master.zip) to download the latest version.

+## Usage when installing mods via Project Infinity

+You have to install it manually inside folder with extracted mods, before even starting PI.
+As advantage, you install it one time only.
+Also make sure you understand the below:

 ## Usage when installing mods manually

 Use caution when integrating it in manual installs and make sure you understand the below: